Woodhill, Whangārei

-Woodhill is a suburb of Whangārei, in Northland Region, New Zealand.
+Woodhill (Māori: Kauika) is a suburb of Whangārei, in Northland Region, New Zealand.
 It is about 1.5 kilometres southwest of the city centre.
 State Highway 1 runs through Woodhill, bypassing the CBD, and State Highway 14 ends at an intersection with SH1.
 Whangarei Hospital is on SH14 between Woodhill and Horahora.

 History

 The area has been called Woodhill since the late 19th century and was developed as "Woodhill Estate" at the beginning of the 20th century Water pipes were laid about 1907.
 Around 1910–1911, discussions were held by the Whangarei Borough Council about metalling the roads of the estate.

 Woodhill was originally part of Whangarei County, but was transferred to Whangarei Borough in 1949.